lgss/lgss-digital-tech-playbook/roles/leaddev.md

 ## We listen to...
 * our customers, so we can understand their goals and objectives
 * our team, so we understand each person's personality and learning style
-* our project team, to understand any constraints and expectations when delivering for our customers.
+* our project team, to understand any constraints and expectations when delivering for our customers
-* our leadership team, so that we are clear about our strategic vision.
+* our leadership team, so that we are clear about our strategic vision

 ## We speak to...
 * the business, about what they plan to do in the coming months/years